-Luther's dance major provides a strong foundation on which to build toward a number of professions.
-Dance majors go on to pursue graduate and professional studies, certifications, and employment in their industry.
-Luther College aggressively tracks the careers paths and outcomes of its graduates, from employment to graduate school to postgraduate service.
+Luther's dance major provides a strong foundation on which to build toward many professions.
+Our students go on to seek advanced degrees, certifications, and employment in their industry.
+Luther College tracks the career paths and outcomes of its graduates.

-Dance Artists: Dance artists engage their communities through performance, developing choreography, or managing studios or dance companies.
+Dance Artists engage their communities through performance, choreography, or managing studios or dance companies.

-Dance Scholars: Dance scholars engage in movement and dance education for themselves and others, as well as dance curation.
+Dance Scholars engage in movement and education for themselves and others, as well as dance curation.

-Dance Therapy: Through continued education, our dancers become somatic psychologists; movement, dance, or massage therapists; or pursue medicine or chiropractic arts.
+Dance Therapists heal others.
+Our dancers become psychologists; therapists; or pursue medicine or chiropractic arts.

 "I wasn’t taught how to do ‘dance’, I was taught to know my body, to be intentional about how to keep it working efficiently and from there I was able to extend that knowledge into a creative practice, from this program emerges more than a body trained to dance, it trains artists.
 [Currently] I am based in Minneapolis both performing and teaching, and travel often to teach workshops and perform throughout the U.S. and internationally."